seppmail/SEPPmail365cloud/130-preview.md

 ## I * M * P * O * R * T * A * N * T

-Before you use the 1.3.0-preview-version of the PowerShell Module, you MUST contact support@seppmail.de, so we can prepare your SEPPmail-Tenant to use the new functionality..
+Before you use the 1.3.0-preview-version of the PowerShell Module, you MUST contact support@seppmail.de, so we can prepare your SEPPmail-Tenant to use the new connectors.

-Experienced users may change the settings on their own.

-1. In login.seppmail.cloud > Setup > General > Customers domain the button "fetch ID" has to be clicked.
-This fetches customers tenant ID and issues the certificate for CBC

-2. still in login.seppmail.cloud > Setup > General > Customers domain enable "set named transport" switch under general settings

 ## General info